One of the hardest jobs a manager has to do is discipline a worker for poor performance.

 This is especially difficult if the erring nurse is ‘quite a nice person really’ and you believe you have tried your hardest to remedy areas of concern.
 But the crunch has come and it all boils down to two main things.

-Firstly, the nurse has a contract of employment which states what s/he must do to earn the wage, and secondly, one of your tasks as a manager is to manage poor performance.
+Firstly, the nurse has a contract of employment which states what they must do to earn the wage, and secondly, one of your tasks as a manager is to manage poor performance.

 1. Orientation to the Facility / Unit / Department

-- Have you discussed the role description and made sure the nurse knows her responsibilities and accountabilities and what is expected of them?
+Have you discussed the role description and made sure the nurse knows their responsibilities and accountabilities and what is expected of them?

-- Have they been ‘buddied’ for a couple of days with a colleague who has done a mentoring course and especially one who is supportive and coaching?
+Have they been ‘buddied’ for a couple of days with a colleague who has done a mentoring course, especially one who is supportive and coaching?

 2. The Job Itself

-- Do they have personal limitations?
+Do they have personal limitations?
 Have you noticed a slow decline in their performance, are they unwell, are there family problems?
-There are employee assistance schemes, HR departments to access.
+There are employee assistance schemes and HR departments to access.
 You need to broach the topic and offer assistance where appropriate.

 3. The Workplace Itself

-- Are the leaders/managers fair and consistent in their approach and honest to all staff?
-Remember once trust has gone it is very difficult to get back.
+Are the leaders/managers fair and consistent in their approach and honest to all staff?
+Remember that once trust has gone it is very difficult to get back.

-- Is your workplace free from bullying and discrimination?
-Or at least identified and addressed quickly.
+Is your workplace free from bullying and discrimination?
+Or at the very least, is it identified and addressed quickly?

-- Do all staff demonstrate courtesy and respect with team members?
+Do all staff demonstrate courtesy and respect to team members?

 By answering as many of the above questions in the positive, you have ensured that the staff member (and all staff for that matter) has indeed had good opportunities to grow and develop in your facility/ward/unit.